Mishri: Development

 Manmohan Tiwari gained weight to fit in his role.
-He said, "To prepare for the negative lead in this show, I have gained weight and even grown a belly.
-I dye my hair daily to make myself look older and meet the character's demands.
+He said, "To prepare for the negative lead in this show, Tiwari underwent a physical transformation for the role, which included gaining weight and dyeing his hair to appear older.
 This effort is to ensure that the character stands out and truly comes to life, conveying exactly what it needs to and leaving a strong impression on the audience."